one-millisecond/Kalandra/readme.md

 ```bash
 ./run.sh
 ```
-One installed, you can check if it's in PATH.
+Once installed, you can check if it's in PATH.
 ```bash
 klc -h
 ```